bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 Occasionally you may want to include a line break within a line of text, in which case the br element may be used.
 The br element does not have a closing tag, simply a beginning.
-In XHTML the br element is self closing, including a trailing forward slash, &lt;br /&gt;.
+In XHTML the br element is self closing, including a trailing forward slash, <br />.

 Line breaks are not to be used for thematic grouping of content.
 Paragraphs or other elements are better suited for thematic grouping.